-While obtaining a Master’s in Machine Learning at Carnegie Mellon University I worked on distribution shift with Prof. Zachary Lipton, robustness and grounding in LLMs for science with Prof. Barnabas Poczos and fairness in AI with Prof. Rayid Ghani.
+While obtaining a Master’s in Machine Learning at Carnegie Mellon University, I worked on distribution shift with Prof. Zachary Lipton, robustness and grounding in LLMs for science with Prof. Barnabas Poczos and just deployment of AI systems with Prof. Rayid Ghani.
 My undergraduate education was at the University of Toronto, where I was advised by Prof. Animesh Garg and Prof. Vijay Ganesh.

 Outside the lab, I try to hone my cooking skills and practice dancing salsa whenever possible.
 I enjoy playing basketball, volleyball, or football and have been an FC Bayern Munchen fan for a while now (soft spot for Tottenham Hotspur as well).
 I try learning more about things I’m curious about like cosmology, ancient Indian philosophy, public policy, and military strategy.
 I did a fair amount of Parliamentary Debating at the school and undergraduate level, and I help coach the Indian National Debate team from time to time.